HTTP 500 Internal Server Error: What Is Causing iT And Solutions

 How to show PHP errors in WordPress

-You can use the WP_DEBUG constant in th wp-config.php file to show PHP errors with WordPress.This will enable debug mode in WordPress and display all PHP Errors, Warnings, and Notices on the screen.
+You can use the WP_DEBUG constant in the wp-config.php file.This will enable debug mode in WordPress and display all PHP Errors, Warnings, and Notices on the screen.

 Locate the wp-config.php file: This file is in the root directory of your WordPress installation.